mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Tactics
 This skill covers tactical planning and decision making, from board games to squad level combat to fleet engagements.
-In combat, the Tactics skill level of a unit’s commander gives a boost to the initiative scores of everyone in his unit.
+In combat, the Tactics skill level of a unit's commander gives a boost to the initiative scores of everyone in his unit.
 See Combat, starting on page 60, for more details.